craftcms/docs/docs/3.x/extend/updating-plugins.md

 ### Table Names

-Craft no longer auto-prepends the DB table prefix to table names, so you must write table names in Yii’s `{{%tablename}}` syntax.
+Craft no longer auto-prepends the DB table prefix to table names, so you must write table names in Yii’s `{{%mytablename}}` syntax.

 ### Select Queries